zigbee-alliance/distributed-compliance-ledger/docs/upgrading-ubuntu-on-running-nodes.md

       * Default rule is `Custom` and protocol is `TCP` and enter `1022` port
       * Click on `Create`

     *Note: It is a reserved port to connect to the instance if the default `22` port will fail during the upgrade.
-Don't forget to remove this open port after upgrade.
+Remember to remove this open port after upgrade.

     4.5 For `Installing the upgrade can take several hours` prompt, press `y` button to continue.